edelooff/variable-scope/content/python/binary-tree-reconstruction.rst

     :align: right
     :alt: A simple binary search tree.

-    A simple binary search tree.
+    A simple binary search tree

     Traversal starts at the root node (``4``), and recursively visits the left children before the right.
-Small differences in the order of yielding values lead to distinctly different results.
+Small differences in the order of yielding current and child node values lead to distinctly different results.

 Starting from the root of the tree, the algorithm visits each node by first visiting the left child and recursing there.
 After that has completed, the right child is visited, again recursing there.
 This corecursion creates a path that travels down along a left edge, methodically jumps back to the closest unexplored right branch, and repeats that process until all nodes have been covered.